sverhees/master_villages/README.md

+﻿
 # East Caucasian villages: coordinates and languages

 This repository contains a dataset with a list of villages in the eastern Caucasus, their coordinates and the (main) language spoken there.
 It can be used to plot maps on East Caucasian languages or the languages of Daghestan using the [Lingtypology](https://ropensci.github.io/lingtypology/) package for R.

 Feel free to use the data.
 If you find any mistakes, please create an [issue](https://github.com/sverhees/master_villages/issues) here on Github.

-Data format is TSV or XLSX.
+Data format is tsv (or tab-separated csv).

 ## Cite